Catfish anglers are notorious for carrying a lots of rods on their boats.

 I used the Cabelas Rod Racks but if you really want to do this on the cheap you can make your own tube rod holders out of PVC.
 There’s a great tutorial here from Palmetto Kayak Fishing on how to flare the PVC and how to remove the lettering as well.

-There’s other alternatives as well like the Berkley Tube Rod Rack that’s available here on Amazon for $15 shipped with prime.
+There are other alternatives as well like the Berkley Tube Rod Rack.

 How Strong Is It?